CartoDB/documentation/app/content/get-started.md

 ## CARTO for Spatial Analysis

-CARTO's Location Intelligence platform lets you store, enrich, analyze, & visualize spatial data to make insightful decisions.
+CARTO’s Location Intelligence platform lets you store, enrich, analyze, & visualize spatial data to make insightful decisions.
+Our platform extends the geospatial capabilities of the leading cloud data warehouse platform ensuring you can get the most out of your location data.

 ### Spatial Analysis with Builder